-ollars in millions) Year Ended December 31,
+Year Ended December 31,

-(Dollars in millions) Revenue Total % of Revenue 2019 2018
+(Dollars in millions) 2 2019 2018

 Revenue \$ (55) \$ (26)

 Total % of Revenue 2 % 1 %

 Additionally, the timing of our cash flows is impacted by the timing of achievement of billable milestones on contracts.
 Historically, this has resulted and could continue to result in fluctuations in working capital levels and quarterly free cash flow results.
 As a result of such quarterly fluctuations in free cash flow results, we believe that quarter-to-quarter comparisons of our results of operations may not necessarily be meaningful and should not be relied upon as indicators of future performance.